 4. Example: Please walk us through a specific example of what happens when a person or group gets involved with your project.

-We are firm believers of the “ripple effect” and have seen how a simple hopeful idea can take off and spread.
-For example, founder, Julia Hansen gave a Ted talk “Hope Happens” about her journey with depression, suicide loss, self-harm and finding hope.
-Her talk inspired Alison who stepped up and started a YTP Tulip Team at her school.
+We are firm believers in the “ripple effect.”
+We have seen how a simple, hopeful idea can take off and spread.
+Last year, founder, Julia Hansen gave a Ted talk “Hope Happens” about her journey with depression, suicide loss, self-harm and finding hope.
+Her talk inspired Alison who stepped up and started a YTP Tulip Team at her school and is now a vital member of the Board of Directors.
 It is very simple to become a YTP Ambassador and get the program going within your school/community.
 On our website, we have our YTP Training Kit that introduces new ambassadors to the organization and gives them step-by-step guidance.
-We also have extremely open lines of communication and many ambassadors who are more than willing to help out or collaborate.
+We also have extremely open lines of communication and many ambassadors who love to help get new programs/teams off the ground.

 5. The X Factor: What is different about your project compared to other programs or solutions already out there?

-There are many professional organizations that tackle mental illness and suicide prevention (National Alliance on Mental Illness, American Foundation for Suicide Prevention, etc) While they do great work and have amazing training programs and resources, YTP is driven by young people with a simple, clear, and HOPEFUL message.
-We’re not fans of boring powerpoint presentations or talk with no action.
-We are mobilizers.
-We’ve lost too many friends or classmates to suicide and are determined to do something about it.
+There are many professional organizations that tackle mental illness and suicide prevention (NAMI, AFSP, etc).
+While they do great work and have amazing training programs and resources, YTP is driven by young people and unlike many other organizations, our message is simple, clear, and HOPEFUL.
+We’re not fans of boring or sad powerpoint presentations or talk with no action.
+We are making things happen—we’ve lost too many friends or classmates to suicide and are determined to do something about it.